 Born in South Africa to an English father and a French mother, Mina’s love of food is driven by the European influences.
 From an early age she developed a love for different foods and travel.

-Ned is a trained chef who started in the food business as a kid, where he started washing the floors in a neighbour’s restaurant.
-Moving to California saw him switching to a bakery where he developed into a commercial cheesecake business.
+Ned is a trained chef who started in the food business as a kid, where he washed the floors in a neighbour’s restaurant.
+Moving to California saw him switching to a bakery which he developed into a commercial cheesecake business.

 After many successful years in the bakery industry, Ned and Mina decided to sell their business and travel the world for two years before buying a home in Nelson in 2010.